Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 Green CheckmarkAll content on Cyclists Hub is written by humans, not robots.
 Learn More

-Wahoo KICKR Move and the new Tacx NEO 3M are the highest-end smart bike trainers on the market.
-In this article, I compare their features to help you decide which one to choose if you are deciding between them.
+Wahoo KICKR Move and the new Tacx NEO the 3M are the highest-end smart bike trainers on the market.
+In this article, I compare their features to help you decide between them if you’re considering both.

 KEY TAKEAWAY

-Except for the price, the main difference between the Wahoo KICKR Move and Tacx NEO 3M is that NEO 3M provides electromagnetic resistance.
-Thanks to its virtual flywheel, it can simulate downhills and various riding surfaces like cobblestones.
+Except for the price, the main difference between the Wahoo KICKR Move and the Tacx NEO 3M is that the NEO 3M features electromagnetic resistance.
+Because of its virtual flywheel, it can simulate downhills and various riding surfaces like cobblestones.
 KICKR Move can’t do that because it uses a physical flywheel.
 On the other hand, KICKR Move offers race mode, built-in WiFi, and Ethernet support.
 NEO 3M doesn’t (yet).
 NEO 3M also has marginally better accuracy (<1% vs. ±1%).

 Wahoo KICKR Move vs. NEO 3M Summary